oracle-livelabs/security/accessgovernancee2e/perform-access-review/perform-access-review.md

 ## Task 4: Perform access review task (User Manager Review)

 1. In this lab, the user manager is the second-level reviewer.
-As user manager, you see the access review items that your employee users accepted in the previous task.
+As user manager, you see the access review items your employee users accepted in the previous task.
 Click on the **Select** button of the tile **I'm feeling ambitious, let's review all...**.
 As an alternative, you can also click the **Select** button for the tile **I am busy, let's just review...** to review **high risk** items only.
   ![Manager open menu review](images/manager-open-menu-manager-review.png)
 2. You will see a list of access review tasks assigned to you from access review campaigns or from your employee's access review results which you are the second-level reviewer as manager.
 Search the review task triggered by **Task 2: Perform access review task (Employee User Review)** by **Identity name** and **Assignment name**.
 You may also narrow down the list by searching the access review tasks based on the **Review source** aka **Campaign name** value in the middle column of the table.
 For review tasks: